 (5) The members of the Arbitration Committee may meet as and when required for the smooth and efficient functioning of the Centre.

-4. Powers and Function of the Arbitration Committee –
+4. Powers and Functions of the Arbitration Committee

 (1) To take decisions for smooth and effective functioning of the Centre;

-(2) To formulate norms/ guidelines for internal functioning of the Arbitration Committee and lay down guidelines for the Secretariat and the Advisory Counsel;
+(2) To formulate norms/ guidelines for internal functioning of the Arbitration Committee and lay down guidelines for the Secretariat and the DIAC Counsel;

-(4) To prepare and update the DIAC Panel and Arbitrator and to take such decisions as may be required from time to time;
+(4) To prepare and update the DIAC Panel of Arbitrators and to take such decisions as may be required from time to time;

 (6) To remove a person from the Panel of Arbitrators if: